 I've, I've run, run through my mind, uh, the, the thoughts.
 And believe me the idea of Rogers, as you, John, as Bob will tell you, is not, is not one that, uh, that I don't think is, is potentially good.
-I was hoping to get him in, in a bigger but I, I know Rogers like the back of my hand and Rogers does not fight real, mean tough problems and he will not go.
+I was hoping to get him in, in a bigger -- but I, I know Rogers like the back of my hand and Rogers does not fight real, mean tough problems and he will not go.

-HALDEMAN: The trouble with Rogers is that Mitchell will
+HALDEMAN: The trouble with Rogers is that Mitchell

-overrun him.
-Mitchell will say, "Bill, you're out of your fucking mind.
-If you knew what I knew -I mean those kids over at the White House I are, are looking at me and, uh, and, uh wouldn't know one way or the other.
+will overrun him.
+Mitchell will say, "Bill,

+you're out of your fucking mind.
+If you knew what I knew -- I mean those kids over at the White House are, are looking at me and, uh, and, uh -- them?

-PRESIDENT: What if you knew what I knew, what about them?
+PRESIDENT: What if you knew what I knew, what about